A wireless card requires only a PCIe x1 slot – which also happens to be the smallest in terms of physical size and throughput rate.

 Why is x1 Sufficient for a Wireless Card?

-This has all to do with bandwidth requirement of the card.
+This has all to do with bandwidth requirement of the WiFi card.
 The bandwidth requirement of a WiFi 6 card does not even saturate a single PCIe 2.0 lane, let alone that of version 3.0 and 4.0.

 The transfer speed of PCIe slot differs from version to version.
-Currently, the most common PCIe version is the Version 3.0.
+Currently, the most common PCIe version is the version 3.0.
 However, on older or entry level motherboards you may find some slots operating at Version 2.0 as well.

 As seen in the table above PCIe Version 3.0 has a transfer speed of about 1 GB/sec per lane.
 This is sufficient to support the transfer speed requirement for the wireless add in cards.
 Why? let us look at an instance:

 An average PCIe WiFi 6 card promises speed of 2.4 Gbps on 5 GHz frequency.
-2.4 Gigabits per second equals 300 MegaBYTE per second.
+2.4 GigaBITS per second equals 300 MegaBYTE per second.
 Note the difference between bits and bytes.
 They are NOT the same thing.

 As we saw earlier above, a PCIe x1 v2.0 slot has a speed of 500 MB/s, likewise PCIe x1 v3.0 caps at 985 MB/s and PCIe x1 v4.0 at 1969 MB/s.

-So while the very old and ancient PCIe x1 v1.0 with their 250 MB/s throughput rate cap may not be sufficient to handle the newer gen WiFi 6 speed to its max capability the rest of the generations of PCIe slots are more than sufficient to handle WiFi 6 cards.
+So while the very old and ancient PCIe x1 v1.0 with its 250 MB/s throughput rate cap may not be sufficient to handle the newer gen WiFi 6 speed to its max capability the rest of the generations of PCIe slots are more than sufficient to handle WiFi 6 cards.